sophgo/tpu-mlir/docs/quick_start/source_en/Appx.02_cv18xx_guide.rst

 The main steps are:

-1. When generating a cvimodel through model_deploy.py, add the --merge_weight parameter.
+1. When generating a cvimodel through model_deploy, add the --merge_weight parameter.
 2. The work directory of the model to be merged must be the same, and do not clean up any intermediate files before merging the models(Reuse the previous model's weight is implemented through the intermediate file _weight_map.csv).
 3. Use model_tool to merge cvimodels.